mubashir-rehman/fontchanger/README.md

 ## Donation
 - If you would like to donate to me you can do so by going to <a href="https://paypal.me/BBarber61">PayPal</a>

+- You can also donate monthly by visting <a href="https://github.com/sponsors/JohnFawkes">Github Sponsorship</a>

 ## Changelog
 ## v2.8.0.0 - 2.2.2020
 * Readd shortcut options.